types of octopus

 Fun Fact: The Atlantic Pygmy Octopus measures only about 4 inches long and can change its color and texture to mimic rocks, coral, and algae.

-Despite their small size, these octopuses are skilled hunters, using their potent venom to capture crustaceans.
+Despite their small size, these octopuses are skilled hunters.
+Like many other octopus species they use their potent venom to capture crustaceans.
 They are also solitary, only seeking their kind for mating; afterward, female octopuses lay numerous eggs and guard them until they hatch.

 9. Star-Sucker Pygmy Octopus (Octopus wolfi)